The amount of Housing Benefit you get will depend on:

 You may not receive any Housing Benefit if:

-you pay rent to a close relative that you live with
+• you pay rent to a close relative that you live with

-you are a full-time student (unless you have a disability or are responsible for a child)
+• you are a full-time student (unless you have a disability or are responsible for a child)

-you are responsible for a child and pay rent to the child’s parent
+• you are responsible for a child and pay rent to the child’s parent

-you recently sold your home and now rent the same home
+• you recently sold your home and now rent the same home

-you are a care leaver aged 16 or 17
+• you are a care leaver aged 16 or 17

-you are not a UK/Irish national and do not qualify for Housing Benefit
+• you are not a UK/Irish national and do not qualify for Housing Benefit

-You can read more information about:
+You can find more information using the following links:

 Quick online calculation for Housing Benefit